badulion/dynabench/README.md

 In this benchmark we try to simulate this setting using synthetic data for easier evaluation and training of different machine learning models.
 To this end we generated simulation data by solving five different PDE systems which were then postprocessed to create low-resolution snapshots of the simulation.

-There are two main tasks for which the data can be used:
-1. Forecasting - predicting the next state(s) of the system
+There main tasks for which the dataset has been generated is forecasting - predicting the next state(s) of the system
-2. Evolution - predicting the evolution rate of the system (first derivative with respect to time of the states)

-The five included different equations were selected to be both sufficiently complex, as well as sufficiently variable to simulate different physical systems (first and second order, coupled equations, stationary and non-statinary).
+The six included different equations were selected to be both sufficiently complex, as well as sufficiently variable to simulate different physical systems (first and second order, coupled equations, stationary and non-statinary).

 An example (wave equation) of a simulated system is shown below: